kaylumah/hosting/_site/_posts/2022-06-06-launch-settings.md

 </component>
 ```

-## How to use Launch Settings from Microsoft VS Code?
+## Share debug configuration from Microsoft VS Code?

-Since I initially started writing this article to use launch settings with `VS Code`, let's open with `VS Code`.
+Last but not least is `VS Code`, the actual reason I started this article.
 When you open a .NET project in `VS Code`, you get prompted to create a `launch.json` file.
-If you missed the prompt, you could run the command `.NET: Generate Assets for Build and Debug`.
 A `launch.json` file is very similar to a `launchSettings.json`.
 Both options provide the means to choose a project, set command-line arguments and override environment variables.
 The default `launch.json` does not pass any additional configuration to the project.
 So what would be the logical output of our command?
-Should it display anything?
-Yep, it should.
-Don't believe me?
-Run the project; the evidence will speak for itself.
+The answer might surprise you.

-With the following configuration in `launch.json`
+Given the following configuration in `launch.json`

 ```json
 {